How to Count Colored Cells in Excel (4 Simple Ways)

 Auto Filling Formula

-• After that, write the following formula in the H5 cell where you will be having the count of the colored cell,
+• Select the cell where you want to see the count of colored cells.

 Inserting Module